nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 # Cyclistic Bike Share Analysis

  Ready to uncover actionable insights?
 Join us in the Analyze phase of the Google Data Analyst Capstone Project, focusing on the Cyclistic Bike Share Case Study!
+ In this case study I will be analyzing a public dataset for a fictional company provided by the course

 In this case study , we delve deep into data analysis, applying advanced techniques to extract meaningful conclusions.
 Explore the intersections of the Cyclistic Bike Share Case Study and the principles of the Google Data Analyst Professional Certificate, solidifying your skills in interpreting and presenting data.